microservices-demo/microservices-demo/deploy/docker-single/README.md

 There's a load test provided to simulate user traffic to the application.

     docker run weaveworksdemos/load-test -h http://localhost/ -r 100 -c 2

+This will send some traffic to the application, which will form the connection graph that you view in Scope or Weave Cloud.